Meet the Team

 During a snow storm, the emergency routes are plowed first for the safety and security of all Trenton residents.
-This route consists of Main Street, Duke Street, Maple Street, Park Road, Seventh Street, and part of Oak Street.
+This route consists of Main Street, Forge Street, Park Road, Seventh Street, Strickland Avenue, Fourteenth Street, Duke Street, Maple Street, and part of Oak Street.
 These streets MUST be kept open for emergency vehicles.
-Depending on the severity of the snow storm, these may be the only streets plowed.
-When conditions become less severe the rest of the streets will be plowed.
-Also, all sidewalks must be plowed in the Town prior to the walking trails at Trenton Park.
-This work is handled by the Public Works Department and not by the Parks and Recreation staff.
-Parking lots are plowed after the snow storm or when all streets are plowed.
+Multiple trips are required depending on the width, severity of the storm and whether it’s a major or minor route.
+Emergency routes require more passes while minor streets are typically opened up and later widened as the storm diminishes.
+Parking lots are plowed after the storm or when all streets are plowed.
 This is a standard policy that has been in place for many years to make snow removal in the Town more efficient.
 We thank all residents for their understanding and acceptance of this matter.

 After Hours Emergencies